Changelog

 Bug Fixes

-• Fixed deleted subfolders getting stuck on "Loading" in Finder — the polling registry now releases a folder's path as soon as it is deleted, so stale subtrees no longer linger after a successful delete
+• Fixed deleted subfolders getting stuck on "Loading" in Finder.
+The polling registry now releases a folder's path as soon as it's deleted, so stale subtrees don't linger after a successful delete.

-• Fixed SSH/SFTP uploads being reported as "stalled" after already finishing — the transfer watchdog now gives the post-upload verification step its own budget and treats any progress callback as activity
+• Fixed SSH/SFTP uploads getting reported as "stalled" after they'd already finished.
+The transfer watchdog now gives the post-upload verification step its own budget and counts any progress callback as activity.

 v2.0.1